The Gambia: Education

-The constitution mandates free and compulsory primary education in the Gambia.
+The constitution mandates free and compulsory primary education in The Gambia.
 Lack of resources and of educational infrastructure has made implementation of this difficult.
 In 1995 the gross primary enrolment rate was 77.1% and the net primary enrolment rate was 64.7% School fees long prevented many children from attending school, but in February 1998 President Jammeh ordered the termination of fees for the first six years of schooling.
 Girls make up about 52% of primary-school pupils.
 The figure may be lower for girls in rural areas, where cultural factors and poverty prevent parents from sending girls to school.
 Approximately 20% of school-age children attend Quranic schools.

+Higher education

+There are various public and private tertiary educational institutions in the Gambia.
+The Gambia College, one of the oldest post-secondary education, was established in 1978.
+It offers certificate and diploma programmes in public health, education, nursing, and agriculture.
+The University of the Gambia was established by the Act of the National Assembly of the Gambia in 1999.
+Since its establishment the UTG offers both undergraduate, post-graduate and PhD in different faculties.
+The university used to be housed at the MDI in Kanifing and The Gambia Collège in Brikama.
+The new campus in Faraba was inaugurated on 12 March 2024.

-The International Open University (until January 2020 known as the Islamic Online University), a higher-education institution having more than 435,000 enrolled students from over 250 countries worldwide, has its global headquarters in the Gambia.
+The International Open University (until January 2020 known as the Islamic Online University), a higher-education institution having more than 435,000 enrolled students from over 250 countries worldwide, has its global headquarters in The Gambia.

 Health

+In the 2024 Global Hunger Index (GHI), the Gambia ranks 88th out of 127 countries, with a score of 19.9.
+This score indicates a moderate level of hunger.

 Religion

 Approximately 96% of the population identify as Sunni Muslim, mostly Malikite Sufi.
 Except for a tiny fraction of one percent, the remainder of the population are Christian.
-Article 25 of the constitution protects the rights of citizens to practise any religion that they choose and intermarriage between Muslims and Christians is common.
+Article 25 of the Constitution protects the rights of citizens to practise any religion that they choose and intermarriage between Muslims and Christians is common.

 Islam

-Virtually all commercial life in the Gambia comes to a standstill during major Muslim holidays, which include Eid al-Adha and Eid ul-Fitr.
-Most Muslims in the Gambia follow the Maliki school of jurisprudence.
+Virtually all commercial life in The Gambia comes to a standstill during major Muslim holidays, which include Eid al-Adha and Eid ul-Fitr.
+Sunni Muslims in The Gambia mainly follow the Maliki school of jurisprudence.
 There is also a significant presence of the Ahmadiyya movement in the country.
-A Shiite Muslim community exists in the Gambia, mainly due to Lebanese and other Arab immigrants to the region.
+A Shia Muslim minority exists in The Gambia, mainly due to Lebanese and other Arab immigrants to the region.
 The vast majority of South-Asian immigrants are also Muslims.

 Christianity

 The Christian community comprises about 4% of the population.
-Residing in the western and southern parts of the Gambia, most members of the Christian community identify themselves as Roman Catholic.
-However, smaller Christian groups also exist, such as Anglicans, Methodists, Baptists, Seventh-day Adventists, Jehovah's Witnesses, and small evangelical denominations.
+Residing in the western and southern parts of The Gambia, most members of the Christian community identify themselves as Roman Catholic.
+However, smaller Christian denominations are also present, including Anglicans, Methodists, Baptists, Seventh-day Adventists, Jehovah's Witnesses, and small evangelical congregations.